-Many testing sites are now using oral or finger prick rapid tests.
-The oral test, for example, involves swabbing the upper and lower gums inside the mouth.
+Many testing sites now use rapid oral or finger-prick tests.
+The oral test involves swabbing the upper and lower gums inside the mouth.
 The sample is then placed into a developer vial, with results available within 20 to 40 minutes.
-At home-HIV self-testing kits are also available.
+Home HIV self-testing kits are also available.